 IRS Form 8822 Instructions

 When moving from one place to another, people often notify the post office of their change in address.
-But it’s also a good idea to inform the Internal Revenue Service, to avoid any tax issues.
-This article will walk you through changing your address by filing IRS Form 8822.
+But to avoid tax issues, it’s also prudent to inform the Internal Revenue Service.
+You can do this by filing IRS Form 8822, Change of Address.

 Table of contents